 1. Who is Your Data Protection Officer?

 Your company is highly likely to have a Data Protection Officer (DPO).
-This person will be responsible for all data protection issues within the organisation.
+This person will be responsible for all data protection issues within the organization.
 They are your first point of call if you have a data query.

 It’s good to know who they are.
 They become one of the subject matter experts you can then draw on during the project in case you have questions about data protection, or any of the data subject rights under GDPR.